-On the one hand, fiscal 2020 was characterized by an almost unchanged lending portfolio, which is nevertheless reflected in slightly improved net interest income after the significant growth of the previous year.
+theless reflected in slightly improved net interest income after the significant growth of the previous year.
 On the other hand, additions to allowances for losses on loans and advances are only necessary at the level of previous years, despite the challenges of the COVID-19 pandemic.